nasif92/CMPUT404-assignment-webserver/README.md

 =============

 Another old student was consulted regarding the different http codes in the assignment.
-Source code was written by student.
+Source code was written by student (Nasif Hossain).